dotnet/arcade/Documentation/Darc.md

 ### **`verify`**

 Verifies the local repository state is valid.
 This checks that:
-- The Version.Details.xml file is readable and in the expected format/
+- The Version.Details.xml file is readable and in the expected format.
 - The Versions.props file is in an appropriate xml format.
 - The global.json file is in the expected format.
 - Dependencies in the Version.Details.xml files are utilized in the